 For over 65 years, Halocarbon has been a leading producer of fluorinated oils, greases, and waxes designed to withstand the chemically harsh environments of a broad range of industries.
 To ensure the safety of its consumers while still providing reliability, Halocarbon has designed its fluorinated lubricants to be chemically inert, nonflammable, with high thermal stability, good lubricity, high dielectric strength and a variety of viscosities, densities, and NLGI grades.

 Benefits of Halocarbon 0.8 Oil for Calibration Baths

 The calibration of thermometric sensors is essential to maintaining operations in a broad range of industries.
 From the chemical and pharmaceutical manufacturing to automotive and aerospace applications, thermometric sensors require routine and precise calibration.
-When cryogenic temperatures are required for calibration, Halocarbon 0.8 Oil is the industry standard calibration bath fluid.
+When extreme temperatures are required for calibration, Halocarbon 0.8 Oil is the industry standard for ultra-low calibration bath fluids.

 Characteristics of Cryogenic Calibration Bath Fluids